-We are dedicated to peace and justice and are called to do our part to build a sustainable world where conflict is reduced and resolution is more easily achieved.
+Loras is dedicated to peace and justice and we are called to do our part to build a sustainable world where conflict is reduced and resolution is more easily achieved.
 We can make a difference and give hope to those suffering injustice.

 Loras offers a peace and justice minor and many opportunities for students to get involved.
 Students can broaden their awareness of Peace and Justice by collaborating with a professor, joining a student sponsored organization, initiating an independent research project , studying abroad, pursuing a related internship, signing up for server work, and much more.

 Loras is proud to be the home of the Father Ray Herman Peace and Justice Center.
 Established in 1982 in memory of Fr.
 Herman who was murdered in 1975 after thirteen years of serving the spiritual, medical and educational needs of Bolivia’s poor.
 His dedicated commitment to the Gospel message of justice and peace lives on in the center’s mission to create a more decent, loving, just, and peaceful human community.